DDT5/snip1155-reference-impl/README.md

 SNIP1155 Reference Implementation: Private Multitokens  <!-- omit in toc -->
 ==============

-This is the standard reference implementation of the [SNIP1155 Standard Specifications](#base-specifications).
+This repository contains the [SNIP1155 Standard Specifications](#base-specifications) and the standard reference implementation.

 ## Table of contents <!-- omit in toc -->